Use Flameless Candles for Pet Safety

 Since not all fires can be prevented, a little advanced thought and preparation is a good idea.
 From including your pets in your family’s disaster and emergency evacuation plans to helping to equip your local fire department with pet-specific oxygen masks, there are some important steps you can take to improve your pet’s chances of survival in the unfortunate event that a fire strikes your home.

-- Take an afternoon and draw up a disaster preparedness plan for your family.
+Take an afternoon to draw up a disaster preparedness plan for your family.
 Be sure to include the non-human members of your crew, as well.
 Conduct annual “dry runs” of your evacuation plan with your family.

 Dr. Jason Nicholas is a veterinarian and pet safety expert, and a friend of Trupanion.
 Dr. Nicholas left his veterinary residency program to focus less on treating pet emergencies, and more on preventing them instead.
 Dr. Nicholas is The Preventive Vet, helping pet owners enjoy a long, happy life with their pet.